Netnod/go-cidrman/README.md

 New `SubsetCIDRs` functions added (in September 2022) to select specific CIDR blocks or IP ranges to keep.
 A bit like the opposite of RemoveCIDRs, `SubsetCIDRs` selects what to keep instead of what to remove.

-## Upcoming

-New `DiffCIDRs` functions are planned to compare two lists of CIDR blocks or IP ranges.
+New `DiffCIDRs` functions added (in March 2023) to compare two lists of CIDR blocks or IP ranges.

+## The future

+For the time being, all needed features have been added to support Netnod's internal development needs.